ECOR1051-WINTER2020-Team-121/Python_Image_Filter/P8-Tasks/README.txt

     Before using this project, the project's files must be placed in the same directory

-        - Open Terminal and create a directory titled Python_Image_Folder in the home directory.
+        - Open Terminal and create a directory titled FilterIt in the home directory.
         Input the following into the command line:
             $ cd
-            $ mkdir Python_Image_Folder
+            $ mkdir FilterIt

-        - Place the following files inside of directory Python_Image_Filter:
+        - Place the following files inside of directory FilterIt:
             - T121_interactive_ui.py
             - T121_batch_ui.py
             - T121_image_filters.py